kenspirit/joi-to-json/README.md

 Starting from Draft 7, JSON Specification supports `If-Then-Else` style expression.
 Before that, we can also use something called [Implication](http://json-schema.org/understanding-json-schema/reference/conditionals.html#implication) using Schema Composition Approach to simulate that.

 By default, the `If-Then-Else` approach is used if the output spec supports it.
-However, if the joi conditional expression (`alternatives` or `when`) is annotated using Meta `.meta({ 'if-style': true })`, the JSON schema conversion will use the Composition approach using `allOf` and/or `anyOf` instead.
+However, if the joi conditional expression (`alternatives` or `when`) is annotated using Meta `.meta({ 'if-style': false })`, the JSON schema conversion will use the Composition approach using `allOf` and/or `anyOf` instead.

 **Limitation**: Currently, if the joi condition definition is referring to another field, the `If-Then-Else` style output is not supported.
 Instead, it simply uses the `anyOf` composing the `then` and `otherwise` on the defined field.